lukapeschke/dockerfile-from-image/README.md

 **This project is only at the proof-of-concept state yet**

+I would happily add features to this project, feel free to create an issue for any suggestion.

 ## How To

 The goal of this project is to easily generate a Dockerfile from an existing